 When you move past the last line of code, you will see the job number output to the PowerShell command window.

-Go back to the Azure portal in to the Shutdown-Start-VMs-By-Resource-Group runbook blade and click on the Jobs icon.
+Navigate to the Automation Account blade, and select on the Jobs node.

 The job status will either be Queued, Starting, Suspended, Running or Completed.